1993 Bataan gubernatorial recall election: Results

 There were about 266,500 registered voters for the recall election.
 The police estimated support to be at 52:48 in favor of Roman.
 The COMELEC, on criticism that it scheduled the election during the Christmas season, countered that it will be more expensive to hold it on the following year.
 They also expressed optimism that either candidate will be proclaimed on election night.

 The Iglesia ni Cristo (INC) reportedly boycotted the election, instructing its 15,000 adherents in Bataan to abstain from voting, with expulsion from the church being the penalty if one voted.
 The INC's support has been credited with Garcia's victory in 1992.
 Garcia had been trailing in the INC's surveys prior to the election, but he countered by saying that "things are different now" as he is now the incumbent.
 The COMELEC reported no acts of violence during election day.

 During the canvassing of votes, Garcia's camp had petitioned to prevent votes from certain places from being counted.
 By December 23, only ballots from Dinalupihan, considered a stronghold of Roman, were remaining to be counted, with Roman leading by 574 votes.
 The next day, canvassing of votes was finished, but the COMELEC could not declare a winner because disqualification cases were still pending.
 Roman emerged with a lead of almost 4,000 votes.

 The commission gave Garcia five working days to submit his pre-proclamation protests.
 They gave February 10, 1994 the earliest date that they can resolve the issue.
 People from Bataan expressed disappointment with the delay of the proclamation, as Garcia protested the inclusion of 99 election returns from Dinalupihan.

+The COMELEC heard Garcia's petitions to disqualify Roman.
+They then dismissed all petitions, but ordered recanvassing of votes from the questioned municipalities.
+In March 1994, the Supreme Court stopped the COMELEC and the Bataan provincial board of canvassers to proclaim Roman as the winner until the COMELEC has decided on the disqualification case against him.
+The COMELEC would have proclaimed Roman as the winner on the following week if not for the court preventing them from doing so.
+By April, the COMELEC's first division dismissed another petition from Garcia, this time saying that it was Roman who was behind the "boycott the (recall) polls" leaflets from helicopters on polling day, supposedly dissuading his voters from turning out.
+A day later, the Supreme Court dismissed Roman's petition to lift the restraining order on the proclamation of the winner.

-On June 28, the COMELEC proclaimed Roman as the winner of the election.
+On June 17, 1994. the COMELEC en banc reaffirmed its dismissal of Garcia's petition regarding the leaflets dropped on polling day; notably, chairman Christian Monsod was the sole dissenting vote.
+On the next day, the Supreme Court dismissed the petition of Garcia suspending Roman's proclamation as the winner.
+On June 28, 1994, the COMELEC proclaimed Roman as the winner of the election.
 The governor-elect offered to make Garcia, his cousin, a consultant to the government.